 Writing this now, I am struck that I had so little fear of walking into an unknown, potentially confrontational or volatile situation with a stranger.
 I noticed movement over the fence.
 There someone moving around in the yard behind the beat up wood slat fence.
 I could only see him from the forehead up to his curly reddish hair.
 This forehead topped with reddish hair held my life in it’s hands.
 I looked again at the extension cord that powered the generator, which led from the small trailer to the yard in which he was working.
 I stepped closer, holding my coffee cup, inhaled, and began.
 “Excuse me, I...”

 In a few moments it was all over.
 Not a shouting match, not the call to the police, just a quick conversation.
-From the forehead with the curly reddish hair down, the man was quite reasonable.
-For the purposes of this post the only words of interest were the following “been evicted, have to be out of here by Wednesday.“
+From the forehead with the curly reddish hair on down, the man was quite reasonable.
+He summarized his situation by the following “Been evicted, have to be out of here by Wednesday.“

 As for he moral of the story?
 Don’t believe the worst you think of your writing, painting, scrap booking, deviled-eggs or your life as a whole.
-None of the the worst case situations I convinced myself were very real outcomes as I thought them up at three this morning, are now going to come to pass.
+None of the the worst case situations that I convinced myself were very real outcomes, are now going to come to pass.
 In this blog, I blather on about the power and wonder of the mind.
-We are our thoughts -yes- but with observation and some slightly courageous action, we can tell some of those thoughts to take a hike, or in this case a short walk in your jammies.
-So, walk down the grass alley to the source of your fears- coffee optional but recommended- and call them out.
+We are our thoughts.
+But with observation and some slightly courageous action, we can tell some of those thoughts to take a hike.
+Or in my case, a short walk in your jammies.
+Ultimately, one must walk down the grass alley to the source of our fears.
+Then we need to call them out.
 You’ll sleep a whole lot better.